 There are two CPU sockets on the mainboard.
-When you install the CPU onto the mainboard, the mainboard will detect the CPU automatically and decide which CPU socket will be selected.
-Basically, there are two parameters which will decide the CPU speed - the Front Side Bus (FSB) speed and CPU clock ratio.
+When you have installed the CPU onto the mainboard, the mainboard will detect the CPU automatically and then decide which CPU socket is selected.
+Basically, there are two parameters which will be used to decide the CPU speed - the Front Side Bus (FSB) speed and CPU clock ratio.
 In case that you do not know how to select the CPU FSB clock and its clock ratio, the following formula is the simple rule to calculate your CPU frequency: